AlexIvanchyk/django_restful_translator/README.md

 ### Overview

-Our library provides an easy way to automatically translate fields in your Django models using popular translation providers such as Google Translate and  AWS Translate.
+Our library provides an easy way to automatically translate fields in your Django models using popular translation providers such as Google Translate, AWS Translate and DeepL.
 This guide will help you configure and use this feature.

 ### Requirements